 Don’t send money via wire transfer, cash, cashier’s check, or money order.
 These types of payments are hard to track and are easily lost!

 Do research the company!
-Because there are so many scams in this industry, always check with consumer groups like the Better Business Bureau to see if the business is legitimate.
+Because there are so many scams in this industry, always check with consumer groups like the Business Consumer Alliance to see if the business is legitimate.

 Do get everything in writing.
 And consider having a third party such as an attorney review documents before you sign or do anything!